9 Attributes Of a Reliable Online Store In 2022

 - Personalized shopping assistant

-With the help of a chatbot, you can initiate the conversation with a site visitor asking him or her about the preferences, define the needs and offer personalized solution.
+With the help of a chatbot, you can initiate a conversation with a site visitor asking him or her about the preferences, defining the needs, and offering personalized solutions.

 That’s what Steve did.
-He created a Leadbot offering visitors help in a choice a perfect present.
+He created a chatbot offering visitors help in the choice of a perfect present.

-With the help of five questions about the recipient’s gender, personality, and customer’s budget, Leadbot defines visitors’ needs and routes them to the relevant landing ?
+With the help of five questions about the recipient’s gender, personality, and customer’s budget, chatbot defines visitors’ needs and routes them to the relevant landing?

 - Display recently viewed items